wrab2/absurd-on-android/README.md

 Requirements:
 having an Android phone and about 4GB of free space on it

-  step 1 - installing required apps:
+  step 1 - install required apps:

 install Termux https://termux.dev/en/ (don't download it from play store);
 install VNC viewer https://play.google.com/store/apps/details?id=com.realvnc.viewer.android (in theory any vnc viewer will work).